 Wait … What?!

-Yes, you’re probably wondering what I meant by that, right?
-Well it is simple.
+Yes, you’re probably wondering what I mean by that, right?

 Pre and Post First World War Service Records

-For more information on accessing these post First World War records then check out the Request records of deceased service personnel guide.
+For more information on accessing these sites, First World War records then check out the Request records of deceased service personnel guide.

 First World War Service Records